 1. Segment Your Contact Database

-Ideally you have initiatives in place that will benefit from digital marketing for manufacturers, or something in mind to meet an existing goal.
+Ideally you have initiatives in place that will benefit from industrial digital marketing, or something in mind to meet an existing goal.
 One option is to segment your database into customers, prospects and former customers, which might help jumpstart a campaign for former customers or help retain existing ones.
 You can segment your contact database by personas (e.g., engineers vs. purchasers) or sort it by their transaction history or many other ways.